jbcoe/iso-cpp-breaking-UB/draft.md

 ## Polls

-- Undefined behavior should be preserved from one version of the C++ Standard to the next.
+- Undefined behaviour should be preserved from one version of the C++ Standard to the next.

 - Compiler / library diagnostics that allow undefined behaviour to be trapped